- Home

 If you’d like to follow a step-by-step guide to cleaning your toaster, check out this article from The Kitchn.

-11. Clean your chopping boards
+11. Clean chopping boards

 After preparing so much food on them, chopping boards are often left with marks or stains that don’t seem to come out in the wash.
 But amazingly, running the cut side of a lemon over a chopping board has been found to help remove food stains and smells.

-If you need something a bit stronger, try adding a sprinkle of salt or baking soda to the surface of your board first before rubbing the lemon over it.
+If you need something a bit stronger, try adding a sprinkle of salt or baking soda to the surface of your board before rubbing the lemon over it.

 12. Clean your microwave and oven